Why endometriosis destroys marriages?

 For women with endometriosis pain can make physical intimacy unbearable to the point it breaks marriages apart.

-Oftentimes men leave women because they cannot imagine a relationship without sex, other times like it was in my case, women ask husbands to divorce them because they feel like a burden to them, and want their men to be happy.
+Oftentimes men leave women because they cannot imagine a relationship without sex, other times like it was in my case, women ask their husbands to divorce them because they feel like a burden to them, and want their men to be happy.

 A marriage without a sex life is difficult to imagine, but it happens.
 That’s why endometriosis in marriage and divorce often go hand in hand.

 The loss of social life caused by endometriosis is caused by unpredictable flare-ups of pain and other endometriosis symptoms, such as heavy bleeding, painful periods, fatigue, iron deficiency, and severe anemia.

-Endometriosis impacts work and finances, not only of the woman who suffers but her husband too.
+Endometriosis impacts work and finances, not only for the woman who suffers but for her husband too.

 I found myself taking months’ worth of time off work to take care of my wife.
 Not only was it caused by endometriosis symptoms, but it also caused my wife to feel suicidal.
 In the past, she tried committing suicide on a handful of occasions.

-This is why I also mentioned another reason why endometriosis destroys marriages – because of the mental and psychological impact on both – sufferer and supporter.
+This is why I also mentioned another reason why endometriosis destroys marriages – because of the mental and psychological impact on both – sufferers and supporters.

 Lastly, a very high cost of treatment of endometriosis has serious financial implications.
-Luckily for us, myself and M, we live in London, therefore my wife’s treatment is free.
+Luckily for us, I and M live in London, therefore my wife’s treatment is free.
 That saves us a lot of headaches because we know that it is not the case for other countries.

 All of the challenges that endometriosis brings impact women mentally and psychologically but it also affects their partners.

 Endometriosis in marriage and divorce is something that needs to be taken seriously.
 After all, the endometriosis divorce rate is very high, but I couldn’t stand and watch my marriage collapse, I had to do something about it!

 My original research…